Crisis Services Prove to Be Life-Saving Option

 Team Collaboration Assists in Treatment

-Kellie and Mary both agree that working together offers the best options for people served starting with daily team treatment meetings bringing together nurses, therapists, nurse practitioner, qualified mental health professionals and behavioral technicians.
-“We get input from the entire team.
-Our therapist may see a different part that we didn’t see.
-A provider may pick up on something that the therapist did not see.
-The nurses are on the floor every day as well as the qualified professionals.
-We all see different parts of the person and we put it together for the best outcome,” Kellie tells of the important teamwork component.
+Mary and other staff at the FBC agree that working together offers the best options for people served starting with daily team treatment meetings bringing together nurses, therapists, nurse practitioner, qualified mental health professionals and behavioral technicians.
+The team works collectively to share insight and provide input about each person they support.
+A provider may pick up on something that a therapist did not see.
+The nurses and qualified professionals all interact with people in different ways and may pick up on different things.
+Together, they can help create the best outcome for the person receiving care.

 Trends in Substance Use